HOW TO DEHUMIDIFY YOUR GUN SAFE

 Rechargeable, electric dehumidifiers, and desiccants, all perform a similar task.
 You can keep any one of them in your safe or even combine a desiccant with an electric dehumidifier for better results.
 It all depends on how often the power goes out, whether you plan on storing the safe away from any power source and if you have a hole in your gun safe.

 I have shortlisted a few dehumidifiers.
 But first remember, that a dehumidifier is only as good as the size of your gun safe.
 If you have a large cabinet-sized safe, try to use a Golden Rod instead of a pack of desiccants.
-Otherwise, you will run through your supply of desiccants real quick.
-My advice pair a desiccant pack keep it at the top shelf and affix the electric dehumidifier to the bottom or floor of the gun safe.
+Otherwise, you will run through your supply of desiccants real quickly.
+My advice pair a desiccant pack keep it on the top shelf and affix the electric dehumidifier to the bottom or floor of the gun safe.

 - 1. Lock Down Gun Vault Dehumidifier Rod – This electric rod keeps the air warm inside the gun vault heating the immediate surrounding and letting it settle down as cold air moves upwards closer to it.
 It comes in varying sizes and can be perfectly customized to meet your gun vault.
 Features include 110 Volt operation, mounting brackets, 100 cubic feet operation, and quick installation plug attachment.
 This is my personal favorite.